 When budgeting for your wedding photography the first thing to think about is what you need from your photographer.
 Below is a list of the minimum things you should look for when researching:

-- A portfolio of consistent work that you really love
+- A portfolio of consistent work that you really, really love

 - Insurance for public liability and professional indemnity (at least)